 Social engineering is an attack that relies on human interaction to trick users into providing sensitive information, such as passwords and card numbers, or physical access, for example, by impersonating a bank employee, contractor, or customer.

 Spoofing is the act of impersonating a legitimate entity through the falsification of data, such as an IP address or username, to gain access to restricted information or resources.
 Several types of spoofing include email spoofing, IP address spoofing, MAC spoofing, and biometric spoofing.
+Website spoofing is another common type of spoofing, which involves creating a fake website that looks like a legitimate one to trick users into giving away sensitive information.

 Phishing is an attempt to obtain sensitive information, such as usernames, passwords, and credit card details, directly from users by deceptive means.
 These crimes are usually in the form of spoofing emails or instant messages that direct users to fill in details on a fake website that is very similar to the original website.
 Fake websites ask for personal information, such as login details, then this information is used to access the victim’s real account on the actual website.